jshub/jshub.github.com/projects/jshub/index.markdown

 **If you want to contribute to the code,** you should start by [downloading](/download/) the developer bundle, or [fork the code on Github](https://github.com/jshub/jshub/tree/master).

 The developer application is a Ruby on Rails application that contains the code, the tests, and some scripts to run the tests from the command line.
-You can also see the [/core unit tests online], running from the same application.
+You can also see the [unit tests online](/core), running from the same application.

 Please send any feedback, bug reports or comments to <info@jshub.org> to get through to one of the team.
 Thanks!